 Tags: arab, elmarie parker, lebanon, najla kassab, National Evangelical Synod of Syria and Lebanon, nessl, ordination, pcusa, presbyterian, Rola Sleiman, tripoli, Women

-Ministries: World Mission, Women’s Leadership Development and Young Women’s Ministries, Middle Eastern Intercultural Ministries, Racial Ethnic & Women’s Ministries, Gender and Racial Justice Ministries, All Women in the Church
+Ministries: World Mission, Women’s Leadership Development and Young Women’s Ministries, Middle Eastern Intercultural Ministries, Racial Ethnic & Women’s Ministries, Racial and Intercultural Justice Ministries, All Women in the Church